AC297r-MBTA-2018/Code-Documentation/Model Class Documentation.md

 ### Class ```CensusFormatter```

+A ```CensusFormatter``` object formats the census data to counts, percentages or proportions based on the user's specification.

 - **Attributes**:
   - `new_col_names`: static class variable, a list of column names used to rename raw census columns
   - `census_groups`: static class variable, a dictionary for census groups and prefixes in the renamed census DataFrame